BielRoig/hfeb-guide/content/docs/matchup-spread/dreadnought.md

 - **Daze**, if present in some versions;
 - **Miscalculation** or other situational counters, depending on the list.

-These are the easiest interactions to read: if the opponent leaves mana open, you have to ask yourself whether you can afford to walk into a counter, or whether you should first go through Duress or Cabal Therapy.
+These are the easiest interactions to read: if the opponent leaves or not mana open, you have to ask yourself whether you can afford to walk into a counter, or whether you should first go through Duress or Cabal Therapy.

 ### Stifle

 **Stifle** is one of the most important cards to respect.